Home » All Recipes » Main Dishes » Seafood Dish » Redfish » Pistachio Crusted Salmon

 Instructions

-• Line baking sheet with foil for easy clean up.
-Place Salmon on baking sheet and season with salt and pepper.
+• Line a baking sheet with foil for easy cleanup.
+Place salmon on baking sheet and season with salt and pepper.

-• Place butter, mustard, and honey in a small bowl, mix to combine.
+• Combine butter, mustard, and honey in a small bowl.
+Stir well.

-• Place bread crumbs, chives, parsley and pistachios in another small bowl, mix to combine.
+• Place bread crumbs, chives, parsley and pistachios in another small bowl.
+Mix well.

-• Spoon butter sauce on salmon and coat top of fish with sauce.
+• Spoon butter sauce on salmon, coating the top of the fish with sauce.

-• Take about 1/2 of bread crumb mixture and cover fish, add more as needed.
-You will have extra, store in refrigerator for up to one week.
-It would be great on chicken or lamb.
+• Take about half the bread crumb mixture, and coat the top of the fish.
+Add more as needed.
+(You will have extra, which can be stored in the refrigerator for up to one week.
+Great on chicken or lamb.)

-• Bake Salmon for 15 minutes.
-Cut into fillets and serve!
+• Bake salmon for 15 minutes.
+Cut into filets and serve!

 Course: Dinner